-If you hold HP shares and HP declares a dividend on the shares, you will be subject to income tax on dividend payments that you receive (subject to any dividend allowance), even though the dividends paid on the shares held in your ESPP account are automatically reinvested in HP stock.
+If you hold HP shares and HP declares a dividend on the shares, you will be subject to U.K. income tax on dividend payments that you receive (subject to a dividend allowance (GBP 2,000, for the tax year 2018/19)), even though the dividends paid on the shares held in your ESPP account are automatically reinvested in HP stock.
 The dividends received will be subject to income tax in the U.K. and to U.S. federal income withholding tax.
 You may be entitled to a U.K. tax credit for the U.S. withholding taxes paid, provided certain conditions are met.
+You must report and pay directly to HMRC all U.K. income tax due on dividends, via your annual self assessment tax return.

-When shares are purchased for you under the ESPP, your employer will be responsible for income tax withholding under the Pay As You Earn system ("PAYE") in relation to the discount at purchase and for paying the income tax and employee's NICs withheld to the U.K. HM Revenue and Customs on your behalf.
-You are ultimately responsible to pay any income tax and employee's NICs and your ESPP participation is offered to you on the basis that you covenant to pay or reimburse your employer for any income tax and employee's NICs that your employer is required to withhold.
+When shares are purchased for you under the ESPP, your employer will be responsible for income tax withholding under the Pay As You Earn system ("PAYE"), and withholding of employee's NICs, in relation to the discount at purchase and for paying the income tax and employee's NICs withheld to HMRC on your behalf.
+You are ultimately responsible for paying any income tax and employee's NICs and your ESPP participation is offered to you on the basis that you covenant to pay or reimburse your employer for any income tax and employee's NICs that your employer is required to withhold.
 Your employer will inform you of how it intends to recoup the income tax and employee's NICs that it pays on your behalf.
-If you fail to pay to the employer the income tax due within 90 days of the end of the U.K. tax year in which the date of purchase occurs or such other period specified in Section 222(1)(c) of the U.K. Income Tax (Earnings and Pensions) Act 2003, you may be deemed to have received a further taxable benefit equal to the amount of income tax the employer has paid on your behalf, and you will have to pay further tax on this amount.
+If you fail to pay to the employer the income tax due within 90 days of the end of the U.K. tax year in which the date of purchase occurs or such other period specified in Section 222(1)(c) of the U.K. Income Tax (Earnings and Pensions) Act 2003, you may be deemed to have received a further taxable benefit equal to the amount of income tax the employer has paid on your behalf, and you maybe liable to pay further income tax and employee NICs on this amount.